yoon-zh/yoonzh.com/posts/stm-week2.md

 }
 ```

+## Questions

+1. What happens if APB1’s clock exceeds 42 MHz?
+2. How does Stop mode differ from Sleep mode?
+3. If HSE fails, which clock source does the STM32 use?

+***

 # Project: Setting STM Clock Speed
 Configure the STM32 to run at 168 MHz using STM32CubeMX.
 Validate timing accuracy using `bsp_delay.c` and an oscilloscope.

 ## Steps
-1. **Clock Configuration**:
+1. Clock Configuration:
   - Set HSE as the clock source
   - Configure PLL to generate 168 MHz
   - Adjust AHB/APB prescalers for safe peripheral operation
-2. **Delay Module**:
-   - Use `bsp_delay.c` to create a 1 Hz signal (500 ms high, 500 ms low) on a GPIO pin
+2. Delay Module: Use `bsp_delay.c` to create a 1 Hz signal (500 ms high, 500 ms low) on a GPIO pin
-3. **Verification**:
-   - Measure the GPIO pin’s frequency with an oscilloscope (expected: 1 Hz ±1%)
+3. Measure the GPIO pin’s frequency with an oscilloscope (expected: 1 Hz ±1%)

-**Deliverables**:
-- STM32CubeMX project file (.ioc)
-- GitHub repository with code and oscilloscope screenshot

 ***

 ## Walkthrough

 ### Step 1: Configure Clock in STM32CubeMX
-1. Open STM32CubeMX → New Project → Select your STM32F4 MCU
+1. Open STM32CubeMX → New Project > Select your STM32F4 MCU
 2. **Clock Configuration Tab**:
    - Set **HSE** to “Crystal/Ceramic Resonator” (assumes 8 MHz external crystal)
    - Set **PLL Source Mux** to HSE